Campervan conversions can really run the gamut in terms of price.

 “They are reliable vans, they are meant to haul heavy equipment or tools so we liked the idea that it was durable,” said Alison.

-The couple is from Calgary, Alberta and wanted a camper van conversion that would last them for a six month trip driving around the United States.
+Alison and Ben wanted a camper van conversion that would work for a six-month trip driving across the United States.
 They wanted simplicity, with just a bed, couch and storage.

-- a table that faced the window so that we could enjoy the view
+- They wanted a table that faced the window for view purposes

-They watched YouTube videos, read blogs, and relied on Alison’s father to help them with the build.
+Alison and Ben watched YouTube videos, read blogs, and relied on Alison’s father to help them with the camper van build.

 “Neither of us had an experience doing renovation before, so it was overwhelming at first,” said Alison.
-“My dad helped us quite a bit, guiding us when it comes to tools, how to install our flooring, the design, the insulation.”
+“My dad helped us quite a bit, guiding us when it comes to tools, our flooring, the design, the insulation.”

-But the two eventually put their van together, with a whopping price tag of only $1,000.
+But the two eventually put their camper van together, with a whopping price tag of only $1,000.

 “We don’t have solar panels, we don’t have a stove, no sink with running water,” said Alison.
 “We hope people will get that it’s not intimidating.”

-The couple said their biggest challenge into going into van life wasn’t necessarily the build.
+The couple said their biggest challenge into going into van life wasn’t necessarily the camper van build.